truenas/documentation/content/en/hub/intro/release-notes/tn-12_0-beta1.md

 {{% alert title="Plugin Upgrades" color="info" %}}
 Installed plugins also require an upgrade to function with TrueNAS 12.0-Beta1.
 However, this upgrade is one-way; reverting the system to an earlier version of TrueNAS means any upgraded plugins will cease to function.
-If you wish to irreversibly upgrade your plugins after updating TrueNAS, log in to the web interface, open the Shell, and type `iocage upgrade <plugin-jail-name>`.
+If you wish to irreversibly upgrade your plugins after updating TrueNAS, open the shell and enter `iocage upgrade <plugin-jail-name>`.
-For example, to upgrade a weechat plugin that was named "weechattest", enter `iocage upgrade weechattest`
+For example, to upgrade a weechat plugin that was named "weechattest", enter `iocage upgrade weechattest`.
 {{% /alert %}}

 ## New Features and Improvements